Quick Summary

 If you are taking creatine to aid athletic performance, and are concerned that your intake of the supplement may be causing hair loss, consult your doctor.

-At Putney hair transplant clinic, you can benefit from unparalleled service, a personalised treatment plan and the most advanced techniques.
+At our London hair transplant clinic, you can benefit from unparalleled service, a personalised treatment plan and the most advanced techniques.
 We are known for providing a patient experience which is second to none, ensuring your comfort throughout the entire process and delivering expert guidance and aftercare.

 Book a consultation today or call us on 020 8706 0076.